-There is a danger of electrical shock with serious personal injury if the servo amplifier isn't properly grounded.
-An isolating transformer is always required for 400 ...
-480V networks that are asymmetrically grounded or not grounded.
+There is a danger of electrical shock with serious personal injury or death if the servo amplifier isn't properly grounded.
+An isolating transformer is required for 400V to 480V networks that are asymmetrically grounded or not grounded as shown below.